thoughtbot/maintaining-open-source-projects/book/02-community.md

 if’s not as useful for you as this one, has an active community sustaining it.

 As maintainers we want to avoid this feeling of abandonment.
-Communication is vital to keep air fresh , even if to say only “I don’t have the time right now, hopefully next week”.
+Communication is vital to keep the air fresh, even if to say only “I don’t have the time right now, hopefully next week”.
 It shows you keep the project in mind, you care about feedback, and you are honest about availability.
-Keep the channel always open, even when you can’t invest enough time to move forward any issue that’s being treated.
+Always keep the channel open, even when you can’t invest enough time to move forward any issue that’s being treated.
 It goes a long way into building a community who trusts you and your project.

-There’s different communication channels for different needs:
+There are different communication channels for different needs:

 * **Issue trackers** for concrete tasks that need to be done on the source, such as: tracking software bugs; documenting desired features; and making